zishanqin/Symbolic-transfer/README.md

 We specifically selected the above source game and the target game for our project, as shown in Figure 1.
 In the source game on the left-hand-side, the positive objects are the plus signs, and the negative objects are the triangles.
 In the target game on the right-hand-side, the positive objects are the crosses; and the negatives objects are the circles.
 Our agent is marked as the diamond sign in both games.

+A Deep Reinforcement Learning (DRL) auto-agent reads the image pixels of the game as input and decides the movement action.
+To summarize, we aim to find a transfer method such that: if a ‘smart’ DRL agent knows how to move to achieve a best reward in the source game, then it should know how to play in the target game as well.

+## Game Rule
-The rule of both games is the same.
+The rule of both source and target are the same.
 The agent is allowed to move around in the 84×84 2D-grid-space, while the other objects are fixed.
 The goal is to have the agent hit as many positive objects as possible, while avoid hitting negative symbols during the motion.
 Once the agent hits a positive object, one point is added to the game's score; if the agent hits a negative object, one point is deducted from the total score.

-A Deep Reinforcement Learning (DRL) auto-agent reads the image pixels of the game as input and decides the movement action.
-To summarize, we aim to find a transfer method such that: if a ‘smart’ DRL agent knows how to move to achieve a best reward in the source game, then it should know how to play in the target game as well.

 ## Installation